Court Denies BNSF's Motion to Dismiss for the Second Time.

 Western District Court in Seattle joins Eastern District Court in denying BNSF's request to dismiss coal pollution case.
 Judge Coughenour found BNSF's arguments to be "absurd" and that they were "merely engaging in a game of semantics."
 The Plainitiffs' case will now proceed toward trial.
 A status conference to set the trial schedule is set for April 22 Read the Decision . . .

 Leading International Scientists Support Youth Appellants’ Federal Climate Change Suit.

-Represented by Dan Galpern of the Law Offices of Charlie Tebbutt, Dr. James Hansen and ten other prominent climate scientists from around the world recently filed an amicus curiae (“friend of the court”) brief in the U.S. Court of Appeals for the D.C.
-Circuit.
+Dan Galpern, representing Dr. James Hansen and ten other prominent climate scientists from around the world recently filed an amicus curiae (“friend of the court”) brief in the U.S. Supreme Court.
 The brief is in support of a suit brought by Our Children's Trust challenging the U.S. Government's failure to take adequate action to arrest climate change.
-Read the Press Release . . .
+Read the Amicus Brief . . .

 Court Denies BNSF's Motion to Dismiss, Case Rolls on Towards Trial.

 On January 2nd, Federal District Court Judge Lonny Suko denied BNSF's Motion to Dismiss in Sierra Club, et al., v.
 BNSF Railway, in the Eastern District of Washington.
 The decision allows trial to go forward.
 Read the Decision . . .

 Northwest Public Radio, June 5, 2013 . . .